This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Anyone who has been vaccinated with nonliving measles vaccine or an unknown type of measles vaccine between 1963 and 1967

-- Anyone who has been vaccinated with nonliving mumps vaccine or an unknown type of mumps vaccine before 1979 and who is a healthcare worker
+- Anyone who has been vaccinated with nonliving mumps vaccine or an unknown type of mumps vaccine before 1979 and are high risk (for example, a healthcare worker)

 - Anyone who has not already had the MMR vaccine and who lives with a person who has a weak immune system